BenoitBouillard/route-tiles/README.md

 - Don't add trivial tiles
 - Split your route is several ones by defining intermediate points and join then with merge function

 You can remove all marked tiles with "Clear tiles" button.
+It will also remove all waypoints.

 #### Download route